YakumaKuramy/OOP_exercises/object_oriented/01-using_attributes/README.txt

 For now you don't need any input and the object only has attributes.

-To help you there a template file named "Main.java".
+To help you there is a template file named "Main.java".